emrgnt-cmplxty/automata/automata_docs/docs/core/symbol/symbol_parser.rst

    parser = SymbolParser(symbol_uri)
    descriptors = parser.parse_descriptors()

+   for descriptor in descriptors:
+       print(descriptor)

 Limitations
 -----------

-``SymbolParser`` is not in hard sync with the Go implementation, meaning some discrepancies might exist between the two implementations.
+The primary limitation of the ``SymbolParser`` implementation is that it’s not in hard sync with the Go implementation.
+Therefore, it may not parse URIs the same way as the Go implementation in some cases.
-Furthermore, it assumes a specific format for the symbol URIs and cannot handle custom or non-standard URI formats.

 Follow-up Questions:
 --------------------

--  Are there plans to align the Go and Python implementations?
+-  Are there any plans to synchronize the Python implementation with the Go implementation for improved compatibility?
--  How can this implementation be extended to handle non-standard URIs?